subinbg/LinearSolvers.jl/README.md

 - `LinearSolvers.fill!`
 - `LinearSolvers.rand!`
 - `LinearSolvers.copyto!`
+- An `undef` intialization of your custom datatype: `T(undef, sz)` where `sz` is a size tuple from `LinearSolvers.size`

 `src/LinearSolvers.jl` includes examples of how to properly define those functions.
-A user may also check `test/runtests.jl`.
+A user may also check `test/runtests.jl` regarding the `undef` intialization.

 ## Copyright notice